 Scientists have discovered that bacteria can also be used to prevent and treat various forms of cancer and the study’s results are in the journal Science Advances.
 The scientists described the strain of Staphylococcus Epidermidis, and how this bacteria secretes a chemical that eliminates harmful bacteria, that are known to be responsible for infections.

 MCDONOUGH MUSEUM OF ART Youngstown, Ohio Jan 24, 2020

 Scatter Surge exhibition presents the installation, I Pluripotent, a worldwide premiere, surrounding microbiome and holobiome portraits, origins of life, and the Seed Series, invited by director Claudia Berlinski.

-Ken Rinaldo 2019; Concept, 3D modeling, rendering, fabrication, and direction
+Ken Rinaldo 2019; Concept, 3D modeling, rendering, fabrication, electronics, programming, and direction

 TradeMark Gunderson; Plexiglass Fabrication and studio assistant